-Mineral exploration activities in 2022 were focused on identifying the continuity of mineralized bodies along the Vazante hydrothermal breccia.
-We are conducting ongoing tests to explore extensions of known mineralization, infilling areas where no data is currently available, and identifying other areas where mineralization may be present.
+Mineral exploration activities in 2023 were focused on expanding the mineralization of known ore bodies, such as Extremo Norte and Sucuri Norte, and identifying the continuity of mineralized bodies along the Vazante hydrothermal breccia.
+We are conducting ongoing tests to explore extensions of known mineralization, intensifying drilling in areas near mine where minimal data is currently available, and identifying other areas where mineralization may be present.